Stovebolt 6 History and Specs

 Engine Identification

-Finding and checking the casting numbers on the head and block is the easiest way to identify a Chevy six-cylinder engine.
+Finding and checking the casting numbers on the head and block is the easiest way to identify an old Chevy engine.
 You'll find the numbers on the passenger side of the block behind the distributor.

 The letter/number combo will include the engine ID code, assembly plant code, production date and suffix code.